DFKI-NI/mir_robot/README.md

 ------------

 You can chose between binary and source install below.
-If you don't want to Modify the source, the binary install is preferred (if `mir_robot` binary packages are available for your ROS distro).
+If you don't want to modify the source, the binary install is preferred (if `mir_robot` binary packages are available for your ROS distro).
 The instructions below use the ROS distro `kinetic` as an example; if you use a different distro (e.g.  `indigo`), replace all occurrences of the string `kinetic` by your distro name in the